KiyotakaDev/boot-classes/README.md

 ## To navigate through this repository use the branches which are classified by the name of the drive assignments or trhough the following links :D.

-> [!NOTE]
-> The weeks are classified by class, their naming will be corrected in the future

 ## Previews and links

 - [Laboratory #1](https://github.com/KiyotakaDev/boot-classes/tree/laboratory-1)